stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/troubleshooting.md

 ## Permission Issues

-### Vault user permissions not updated immediately if the user is added to Tenant CR, and the user does not exist in RHSSO
+### Vault user permissions are not updated if the user is added to a Tenant, and the user does not exist in RHSSO

 #### Problem

-If a user is added to tenant resource, and the user does not exist in RHSSO, then Vault is not updated with user's permissions immediately.
+If a user is added to tenant resource, and the user does not exist in RHSSO, then RHSSO is not updated with the user's Vault permission.

 Description/steps after which this situation occurs: